tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 ### Overview

 Today's class will expand upon students' component knowledge of algorithmic trading and abstract one level higher to create a full-fledged trading framework encapsulated in a single application.
-Students will learn how to wrap their previous code (data collection, signal generation, backtesting, evaluation, and dashboard creation) into functions that will be called via a single workflow, automating the manual component calculations done in the previous class to produce an end-to-end trading dashboard containing all relevant metrics and functionality.
+Students will learn how to wrap their previous code (data collection, signal generation, backtesting, evaluation, and data visualization creation) into functions that will be called via a single workflow, automating the manual component calculations done in the previous class to produce an end-to-end trading visualization containing all relevant metrics and functionality.

 Students will also learn how to "go live" with their trading frameworks by establishing a connection to a financial trading API, such as the Kraken Cryptocurrency Exchange API, which provides 24-hour market access and generous API request privileges.
-They will use asynchronous programming and data pipelines with their live data feed to build a robust trading dashboard with streaming data visualizations.
+They will use asynchronous programming and data pipelines with their live data feed to build streaming data visualizations.

 ### Class Objectives

 By the end of class, students will be able to:

-* Design an end-to-end workflow for a trading framework (data collection > signal generation > backtesting > evaluation > dashboard creation).
+* Design an end-to-end workflow for a trading framework (data collection > signal generation > backtesting > evaluation > data visualization creation).

 * Abstract their previous day's algorithmic trading calculations into functions and execute an end-to-end implementation of a working trading framework.